phosphorjs/phosphorjs.github.io/src/index.md

 -----------------

 PhosphorJS is under development at the moment.
-Many of the libraries listed below have already reached 1.0, others (and several unlisted) are in the process of being released.
+Many of the libraries listed below have already reached 1.0, and others (several unlisted) are in the process of being released.

 Consider browsing the API docs in the meantime: